rillonline/writing/kearsarge/kearsarge.md

 "Probably not," I agreed.
 "But your news outlet probably has a location I have heard of."

 "Solar City, of course, but I'm rarely there."
-Redman"

 We got out at the corner of Lower Nile Street and Elwood Street.
 I walked toward the diner.